petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/creating-organizations.md

 1. The Sales & Marketing organization site now has a page with Sales & Marketing blog postings for anyone that is part of the child organization to view.
 See [Getting Started with Blogs](https://learn.liferay.com/dxp/latest/en/content-authoring-and-management/blogs/getting-started-with-blogs.html) to learn more about blogs and blog entries.

-The next step is creating and managing users.
-See [Managing Users](./managing-users.md).
+The next step is to assign different [roles and permissions](./setting-roles-and-permissions.md) to each user.

 ## Relevant Concepts
 - [Understanding Organizations](https://learn.liferay.com/dxp/latest/en/users-and-permissions/organizations/understanding-organizations.html)